pibara/epub2opendyslexic/README.md

 * Don't own a device that allows for easy installation of custom fonts.
 * Do have a reader or tablet with an App (like Google Play Books) that while not supporting custom installation of fonts, does respect epub-embeded fonts when used inside of the epub cascading stylesheet definition.

+So what does it do:
+* Embed the OpenDyslexic fonts into the epub file.
+* Make the epub file use the embedded OpenDyslexic font.
+* Make sure the base line-height is at least 130%
+* Make sure the base font size is at least 1.125em
+* Update the embedded cover art to show its an OpenDyslexic version.
+* If a full-size cover-art jpeg is submitter instead of an epub: update it to show its an OpenDyslexic version.
+(This last one is meant purely for Smashwords authors who want to resubmit the converted epub to Smashwords using the updated cover art image.

 Most of the time I have the latest beta of this server tunning on a VM on my home PC.
 Its not on 24/7, but its on pretty often, so if you have any epubs from smashwords published authors, please give it a try:

 http://timelord-ninja.xs4all.nl/

-If you are a SmashWords published author and would like to make an OpenDyslexic version of your book available, please drop me a message on rob@timelord.ninja for help with getting a proper OpenDyslexic-release cover-art into your converted epub, or if you want an updated copyright notice for your OpenDyslexic-release.
-My help to authors is absolutely free, but I ask that you at least consider making the OpenDyslexic release free of charge.
-If you wish to do so, I shall help by updating the copyright notice to read:
+If you are a SmashWords published author and would like to make an OpenDyslexic version of your book available, and you want an updated copyright notice for your OpenDyslexic-release, drop me a message if you want the copyright notice to read:

     This version of this eBook is made available at zero cost in support of people with cognitive disabilities who don't own a reading device